 Septic Systems Overview

-More than one in five households in the United States depend on an individual onsite system or small community cluster system to treat their wastewater.
-These systems are used to treat and dispose of relatively small volumes of wastewater, usually from houses and businesses that are located relatively close together.
+More than one in five households in the United States depend on individual onsite or small community cluster systems (septic systems) to treat their wastewater.
+These systems are used to treat and dispose of relatively small volumes of wastewater, usually from houses and businesses located in suburban and rural locations not served by a centralized public sewer system.

 - decentralized wastewater treatment systems,